muktihari/fit/internal/cmd/fitgen/README.md

 - "./fitgen --profile-file Profile-copy.xlsx --path ../../../../ --builders all --profile-version 21.115 -v -y"
 - "./fitgen -f Profile-copy.xlsx -p ../../ -b all --profile-version 21.115 -v -y"

-Note: The existing Garmin SDK specifications must not be altered, since it might result in data that does not align with the terms and conditions of the Fit Protocol.
+Note: The existing Garmin SDK specifications must not be altered, since it might result in data that does not align with the terms and conditions of the FIT Protocol.